Why ice delays recovery

 If the injury is severe, follow your doctor’s advice on rehabilitation.
 With minor injuries, you can usually begin rehabilitation the next day.
 You can move and use the injured part as long as the movement does not increase the pain and discomfort.
 Get back to your sport as soon as you can do so without pain.

-My advice is a little different:-
+My rules are a little different:-

 Soft tissue injury prevention